stmork/mrw-track-control-ng/tools/config/README.md

 5. After completing the device configuration the normal firmware execution starts resulting in RESET / MSG_BOOTED and GETVER / MSG_OK responses.

 ## Sequence diagram
 This diagram shows the following sequence diagram.
-The green areas are the firmware runtime and the red area is the booltloader runtime.
+The green areas are the firmware runtime, the yellow area is while configuring and the red area is the bootloader runtime.

 ```mermaid
 sequenceDiagram